andrewalumkal/SQLRoboFailover/docs/CoreFunctions.md

 ```powershell
 Invoke-FailoverAllPrimaryAGsOnServer -ServerInstance <ServerName> -ExcludeAGs "AG4,AG5" -AvailabilityGroup <AGName> -RunPostFailoverChecks:$true -ScriptOnly:$false -Confirm:$true
 ```
 Failover all primary Availability Groups to an available synchronous_commit replica.
+Excludes any AGs specified in `-ExcludeAGs`
 - Runs all health checks prior to failover for all AGs (all databases are healthy, synchronized state)
 - Performs failover one at a time
 - If `-RunPostFailoverChecks` is enabled - runs post failover checks to ensure all databases are healthy on all replicas after each failover.
 Polling mechanism built in to keep polling health state if found unhealthy.
 Health status will be printed to console on every poll